 - Sulfur from springs is said to relieve pain

 - Soaking in the springs can naturally detox your skin

-- Springs are easy to access
+- Travertine springs are relatively easy to access

 - Pools may be crowded and busy